-Regardless of the industry – whether you are running a bakeshop, law firm, or technology start-up – creating content should be a top goal in order to increase more inbound traffic to your website and become a trusted advisor.
-Identify a handful of employees who could provide quality blog content and then start out at 2 per month if you are new at blogging.
+In today’s digital world, creating content should be a top goal in order to increase more inbound traffic to your website and become a trusted advisor.
+Start by identifying a handful of employees who could provide quality blog content and then start out at two per month if you are new to blogging.
 To make sure to stay on top of the craft, block out an hour on your calendar each month to dedicate to writing your post.
 From there, move to bi-weekly posts and then weekly.
 Creating a steady content stream doesn’t happen overnight, but the more effort you put in toward it, the greater your return will be.
-Over time, your content will become better crafted and more educational, making your site the go-to place for relevant knowledge within your occupied industry.
+Over time, your content will become better crafted and more educational, making your site the go-to place for relevant knowledge within your industry.

 If you write two blogs a week, that is two entirely new pages added to your website every week – just from the blog.
-This practice typically comes down to earning links to content, which greatly aids in SEO.
+This practice typically comes down to earning links to content, which greatly aids in search engine optimization (SEO).
 Each time you write a new blog, be sure to add tags, keywords, and a meta description to optimize the page.
 Nonetheless, simply writing content just to write content is not the best method.
 The content should be informative and high-quality, making your company’s blog a place of education.

-The first stage of the Inbound Methodology is Attract.
+The first stage of the inbound methodology is attract.
 Within this stage, the goal is to convert strangers to visitors, often using blogs, keywords, and social publishing.
 Content creation accomplishes all of this.
 If you are writing on relevant topics that visitors are searching for, and those pages are optimized for search you will start to rank higher in the search results and generate clicks through to your site.

-The second stage of the Inbound Methodology is Convert, which involves converting visitors to leads through forms, calls-to-action, and landing pages.
+The second stage is convert, which involves converting visitors to leads through forms, calls-to-action, and landing pages.
 While blog content does not necessarily fall under these practices, it leads visitors to these conversion opportunities.
 One of the best ways to optimize a blog to promote lead conversion involves adding a call-to-action (CTA) at the end of the blog, encouraging the visitor to click to a landing page that is compelling enough from them to complete a form for your offer, turning them into known leads.
 By adding a CTA, your content then promotes lead conversion, proving another measurable effective tactic of content creation.